OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 quick reference for some common tasks you will be doing.

 .. note::
-   In the examples, the percent sign (%) represents the command-line prompt.
+   - In the examples, the percent sign (%) represents the command-line prompt.
-   Text included in pointy brackets means you have to supply a name or other information.
-For example, ``/OpenMDAO/dev/<your_working_directory>`` requires you to supply a name for the working directory, such as: ``/OpenMDAO/dev/pziegfel``
+   - Text included in pointy brackets means you have to supply a name or other information.
+For example, ``/OpenMDAO/dev/<your_working_directory>`` requires you to supply a name for the working directory, such as: ``/OpenMDAO/dev/pziegfel``.
+   - The examples provided assume you are working on OpenMDAO's Linux server.

 References: